Joy-less/Holo/README.md

 #### [abstract] Number (Num)

-The base component for integers and decimals.
+The base component for integers and reals.
 - `stringify():Str` - returns "number"
-- `to_dec():Dec` - converts the number to a decimal
+- `to_real():Real` - converts the number to a real
 - `convert_angle(from:AngleType, to:AngleType):Num` - converts the angle between different types (degrees, radians, gradians, turns)
 - `sqrt():Num` - returns the square root of the number
 - `cbrt():Num` - returns the cube root of the number
-- `lerp(to:Num, weight:Num):Dec` - linearly interpolates the number
+- `lerp(to:Num, weight:Num):Real` - linearly interpolates the number
 - `abs():Num` - returns the positive value of the number
 - `clamp(min:Num, max:Num):Num` - returns min if < min, max if > max, otherwise self
 - `floor():Int` - returns the highest integer below the number